 When Suw Charman-Anderson launched this pledge, she hoped to get 1000 participants by March 24th, the day chosen for Ada Lovelace Day, which, by the way, was just a day that was clear on her calendar, having missed other relevant dates related to Lovelace!
 She managed the task in only 7 days, not 77 days.
 Pledging is still open and will remain open until March 24th.

-If you would like to participate, go to the registration site for Ada Lovelace Day and register.
+If you would like to participate, register at the website set up to collect pledges to blog for Ada Lovelace Day.
 Participate and pledge to publish a post on Tuesday, March 24, 2009.
 Remember that many blog tools allow you to set a future publication date, so you can write it now and publish on the 24th.
+Revised

 You can also follow the development of this blogging event by following the Twitter account called @findingada.
 In fact, the AccessAbility SIG first announced this event on its Twitter account, @stcaccess!